 One of the most important natural phenomena in the world is located in the middle of the Tennen Mountains south of the State capital Salzburg.
-Sir David Attenborough, English naturalist and nature film maker, ranked the Eisriesenwelt among the “Great natural wonders of the world” in a BBC documentary.
-There are hundreds of stalactite caves around the world, but only a handful of ice caves that are open to interested visitors.
+Sir David Attenborough, English naturalist and nature film maker, said that the Eisriesenwelt is one of the “Great natural wonders of the world” in a BBC documentary.
+There are hundreds of stalactite caves around the world, but only a few ice caves that are open to visitors.

 Starting from the village of Werfen, a 5 km long, asphalt access road (toll-free) leads to the Eisriesenwelt car park next to the visitor centre.

-Especially in the months of July/August on rainy days, parking spaces can become scarce.
+Especially in the months of July/August on rainy days, parking spaces can be filled up quickly.
 In this case, there is a shuttle service from Werfen.

 Access via the mountain road to the Eisriesenwelt visitor centre with motorhomes is permitted, but not recommended due to the steep roads and difficult parking situation.
-Please leave your motorhome in the free car park next to the point of departure for the local shuttle bus service.
+Please leave your motorhome in the free car park next to the local shuttle bus stop.

-The winding access road is a source of great enthusiasm for all motorcyclists.
-Nevertheless, we ask you to take the necessary precautions and considerations into account!
+The curvy access road is a source of great enthusiasm for all motorcyclists.
+However, we ask you to take the necessary precautions and considerations into account!
 A separate motorcycle parking space and a storage facility (lockers) for motorcycle helmets are available at the visitor centre.

 Buses (with the exception of extra-long buses with a length of more than 14m) can use the 5 km long and up to 21% steep mountain road almost continuously in two lanes.
-In some places, in case of heavy traffic, particular attention must be paid to oncoming traffic.
+In some places, when there is a lot of traffic, particular attention must be paid to oncoming traffic.
 Shortly before the visitor centre, there is a turning point and sufficient bus parking.
 The journey time is approx. 20 minutes.

-There are signposted hiking trails from Werfen and Tenneck to the Eisriesenwelt.
-The ascent from the valley to the cable car takes about 1.5 to 2 hours.
-If the cable car route (exposed mountain climb – only for experienced people!) is to be covered on foot, an additional ascent time of around 1.5 hours should be planned for.
+There are hiking trails which are signposted from Werfen and Tenneck to the Eisriesenwelt.
+Going up from the valley to the cable car takes about 1.5 to 2 hours.
+If the cable car route (exposed mountain climb – only for experienced people!) is to be done on foot, an additional time of around 1.5 hours should be planned to go up.

 Note: The footpath from the cable car to the mountain station is a secure alpine trail in an exposed location.
-A head for heights and good hiking equipment are required!
+No fear of heights and good hiking equipment are required!

 The bus from Werfen to the Eisriesenwelt car park/visitor centre is available several times a day.

 From Werfen station, the regular bus departs at 08:18, 10:18, 12:18 and 14:18.
 Outside these times, transfer is offered every 25 minutes from the Gries bus stop (about 5 minutes walk from the train station) - directly on the access road to the Eisriesenwelt.
-Groups are recommended to book in advance.
+Groups should book in advance.

-The descent from the visitor centre also runs every 25 minutes approx. in the peak season.
+There are also buses going down from the visitor centre every 25 minutes approx. in the peak season.
 Pre and off-season 1/hour at 32 minutes past.

-The last descent is at 17:32.
+The last time to go down is at 17:32.
 If a tour finishes after this time, we will of course make sure that you get back to the valley safely by bus.